Sea of Japan naming dispute: Geographical arguments

-Japan argues that, the name Sea of Japan has been and should be used because the marginal sea is separated from the Pacific Ocean by the Japanese Archipelago.
+Japan argues that, the name Sea of Japan has been and should be used because the marginal sea is separated from the Pacific Ocean by the Japanese archipelago.
 Korea argues that the adjective "East" describes its geographical position east of the Asian continent, although it is west of Japan and south of Russia.
 It states that this is analogous to the North Sea, which lies north of the European continent, but west of Scandinavian countries and east of Great Britain.

 Arguments relating to ambiguity

 The name "East Sea" is used to refer to several different seas in Eastern Asia.

 The Japanese Hydrographic and Oceanographic Department of the Japanese Coast Guard has claimed that the name East Sea is confusing and unsuitable as an international geographic name, because the local name for a variety of seas can be translated into English as East Sea.
 Examples include Dōng Hǎi (东海), the Chinese name for the East China Sea; Biển Đông, the Vietnamese name for the South China Sea; and the Baltic Sea, whose name is equivalent to East Sea in several European languages such as German (Ostsee), Swedish (Östersjön) and Finnish (Itämeri).
 East Sea is officially used as an English name for the body of water by the Government of Vietnam and the Government of Vietnam thusly uses East Sea for South China Sea in its English-language publications;

 likewise, the Ministry of Foreign Affairs of China uses 'East Sea' for the East China Sea in its English-language publications.

 Even within Japan itself the term East Sea (東海, Tōkai) is already used to refer to the parts of the Pacific Ocean east of middle and upper Honshu, as can be seen in the naming of the Tōkaidō region and the Tōkai region.

-The Japanese government is concerned that the name change could set a bad precedent and cause more naming disputes worldwide.
-The Korean side counters that all these problems are irrelevant as Korea's argument is not to replace 'Sea of Japan' with 'East Sea' but rather to use the name 'East Sea' alongside 'Sea of Japan'.
+The Japanese government argues that the name change could set a bad precedent and cause more naming disputes worldwide.